 Lighting is proposed along the front access gate, parking area, front of the processing facility, and surrounding the cultivation area.
 All lighting will be fully shielded, downward casting and will not spill over onto other properties or the night sky.
+The greenhouses are fully enclosed structures and equipped with automated black out shades which follow the dark sky regulations.

-Are there existing agricultural uses on-site besides cannabis?
+• Are there existing agricultural uses on-site besides cannabis?
 Will they be removed?

-At one point in time a few years ago there was, however, there are there are none existing currently
+At one point in time a few years ago there was, however, there are there are none existing currently.
+The site was previously disturbed by horse grazing and agricultural land management.